dwaghmare/mastercal/README.markdown

 6. Run cron.

 ### Workbench Access
 The mastercal module can integrate with Workbench Access.
-To do so follow these steps.
+To do so, follow these steps.

 1. Download and enable Workbench and Workbench Access.
 Follow their instructions